Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

     The bug: White Rabbit image replaces game card image, and is displayed on each card according to randomly generated patters, but it happens too fast for a player to see it.
     - Contacted tutor-support, a truto helped to partly solve the problem, but the "run" is still not visible.
     - Booked a screen one-on-one session.
+    BUG: Images are in serted with delay and blue background is visible for a split second in some cards.

 3. Capture of players' clicks and comparison to randomly generate White Rabbit "run" pattern Testing on all difficulty level boards: